Overview

 What Is Magnolia?

-Magnolia refers to a genus of over 200 species of trees and shrubs native to Asia and the Americas.
-Renowned for its fragrant flowers and therapeutic bark, Magnolia officinalis has been a cornerstone in Eastern herbal traditions.
+Magnolia is a genus of over 200 species native to Asia and the Americas, with Magnolia officinalis standing out in Eastern herbal traditions for its calming bark and flowers.

-The bark, flowers, and leaves are rich in honokiol, magnolol, and flavonoids—compounds extensively studied for their calming, neuroprotective, and anti-inflammatory effects.
-In TCM, magnolia has traditionally been used to calm the mind, relieve digestive discomfort, and reduce systemic inflammation.
+Rich in honokiol, magnolol, and flavonoids, magnolia's compounds have been extensively studied for their ability to reduce anxiety, soothe the nervous system, and protect the brain from oxidative damage.
+In TCM, magnolia has long been used to calm the mind, ease digestive discomfort linked to stress, and lower systemic inflammation.

 Â